 - Galactic Conqueror: Knull spent almost 14 billion years conquering the universe with his army of symbiotes, before a run-in with Thor knocked him out of commission and his symbiote-army betrayed him.

 - Game Face: Knull's face is humanoid in appearance while he's calm, save for six openings in his cheeks.
 When he's angry or bloodthirsty, however, his mouth transforms into a fanged maw with a long, prehensile tongue.
 When the Silver Surfer conjures a star right in his face in Silver Surfer: Black #5, Knull's enraged face resembles a symbiote's — lacking a nose, lips, or cheeks.

-- God Is Evil: Knull is a primordial god of darkness so evil that even the symbiotes he's not brainwashing hate him, and in Thor: God of Thunder the few gods who remember him remark that even Gorr doesn't compare.
+- God of Evil: Knull is a primordial god of darkness so evil that even the symbiotes he's not brainwashing hate him, and in Thor: God of Thunder the few gods who remember him remark that even Gorr doesn't compare.

 - Goth Spirals: Knull's emblem is a jagged red spiral on a black background, inspired by the Spiral of Carcosa from True Detective.
-The symbiotes under his control have a spiral in place of their eyespots, and symbiote hosts under his influence have black pupil-less eyes with red spiral-shaped irises.
+The symbiotes under his control have this spiral in place of their eyespots, and symbiote hosts under his influence have black pupil-less eyes with red spiral-shaped irises.